janhsimon/aem/readme.md

 | 20     | 4    | Number of meshes    | Unsigned integer |
 | 24     | 4    | Number of bones     | Unsigned integer |

 The magic number is always "AEM" in ASCII (`0x41 45 4D`).
-This specification describes the version 1 of the file format.
+This specification describes version 1 of the file format.

 ## Vertex Section